earthgecko/skyline/docs/overview.rst

 Too much effort?
 ----------------

-Try our managed service.
-We offer a managed version of Skyline for people that do not have a vast amount of time to spare.
+`anomify`_ offer a managed version of Skyline for people that do not have a vast amount of time to spare.
 You'll get access to unreleased features and support from developers that have honed numerous Skyline integrations to alert on important metrics.

-We are looking for test partners as the product is currently in beta phase.
-Send us an email at beta@anomalarm.io

-Places are filling up quickly!
+Anomify are looking for further test partners with various types of data and data sources, if you think you may have interesting metrics send an email to hello@anomify.ai and get in touch.

 A brief history
 ---------------